liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/02-benefits-of-liferay-7-for-liferay-6-developers.markdown

+---
+header-id: benefits-of-liferay-7-for-liferay-6-developers
+---

-# Benefits of 7.1 for Liferay Portal 6 Developers [](id=benefits-of-liferay-7-for-liferay-6-developers)
+# Benefits of 7.1 for Liferay Portal 6 Developers

 More than in any other Liferay release, @product-ver@ centers on you, the developer.
 Liferay's platform was rebuilt in Liferay 7.0, making it easier to